Jessica Sigsworth: Leicester City, 2021–23

 On 16 July 2021, Sigsworth signed for newly-promoted Leicester City ahead of their maiden FA WSL season.
 In February 2022, Sigsworth ruptured her ACL ending her season early.

 Sheffield United, 2023-2024

 On 21 July 2023, Sigsworth signed for Sheffield United.

 On July 31, 2024, Sigsworth announced her retirement at the age of 29.

 International career

 Sigsworth has represented England at under-17, under-19, under-20 and under-23 levels.

 In April 2011, Sigsworth scored for the under-17s in a 1–0 win against Sweden in the UEFA European Women's Under-17 Championship second qualifying round.
 In August 2013, Sigsworth was part of the England under-19 team who finished as runners-up to France at the UEFA Women's Under-19 Championship in Wales.
 In July 2014, Sigsworth was named as part of the England under-20 squad for the FIFA U-20 Women's World Cup.
 Sigsworth started all three games as England failed to progress, having finished third in Group C.

+Post playering career

+Sigsworth was medically retired from professional football.
+Following her retirement, she began training and work as a firefighter with the Greater Manchester Fire and Rescue Service.